LA County Stipend Program

 • Doctorate from an accredited college or university in psychology, educational psychology, education with the field of specialization in counseling psychology, or in a discipline deemed equivalent by the State of California Department of Consumer Affairs, Board of Psychology (Ph.D./Psy.D.)

 Each year 144 stipends will be awarded and allocated as follows: MSW (60), MFT (60), Ph.D./Psy.D.
-(20), and NP (4).
+(20), and PNP (4).
 The County has the option to move stipends between disciplines based on the number of qualifying applicants.
 The amount per stipend regardless of discipline is $18,500.
 Students awarded a stipend will need to commit one-year employment post-degree in a clinical capacity at either a directly operated or agency contracted by LAC DMH.

-Phillips’ California Stipend Program of Campbellsville University at the Los Angeles Education Center has previously administered the MFT portion of the LA County DMH Stipend Program since 2005.
 Information for educators and interested students on the implementation of the stipend program will be provided on this website, which will be frequently updated.
 As well, all documents that students will need to review or complete will be accessible here.

 Goal and Objectives of the LAC DMH Stipend Program